 - Olive and bay – Feed once a month and water regularly so that the soil never dries out.

 - Apply nematodes for vine weevil control.
-Target vulnerable plants, especially those grown in pots.
+Target vulnerable plants such as Heuchera, Sedum and Primula, especially those grown in pots.

 - Rosemary beetle, both adults and larvae, feed in late summer.
 Remove them by hand to prevent damage to rosemary, lavendar and sage.